-For people from anglo-saxon countries, the French violent protests are shocking stuff.
-The Canadian motto is optimistic, like every Miss Universe contestant hoping for world peace and happiness.
-And we’ve happily been quite lucky.
-(We also have the benefit of having a Queen who is usually nice, and even better, lives really far away.)
+And as a Canadian, we’ve happily been quite lucky.
+(We also have the benefit of having a monarch who is usually nice, and even better, lives really far away.)

 I can’t remember the last large general strike for workers’ rights that took place in the U.S., Canada, or the UK.
 (Although, I’m sure someone will comment to remind me!)
 Any big changes to the law and our way of life, in the rest of the Western world, we tend to wait it out for the next election.
 French people are not that patient.

 But while as a foreigner, it can be easy to harshly judge the French propensity to strike, it is equally easy to look on in envy at the safety net of French workers enjoy.
 And their 6-10 weeks vacation.
 Those two points go hand in hand, since those French benefits were hard fought for.